-The Red House was built in 1752 as a residential and business house by the cloth maker and businessman, Johann Heinrich Scheibler.
+The Red House was built around 1760 as a residential and business house by the cloth maker and businessman, Johann Heinrich Scheibler.
 Even today, it reflects the lustre of large-scale, upper middle-class living in a rare unity with its complete furnishings in the Rococo, Louis XVI and Empire styles.

 The study with a sumptuous linen wallpaper, the table covered with a marvellous coat of arms service in the dining room, a kitchen with shining brass and copper kettles, drawing rooms with Aachen- Liège writing bureaus, glass cabinets and comfortable lounge suites, a hall with valuable Gobelin tapestry and bedrooms with cradles and wash basins all beckon to a journey into the 18th century.